Skip to content

 docker compose ps

-You should see both containers in “running” status.
+You should see the services defined in your generated template in “running” status.

 To view all service logs: